nlaha/godot-midi/README.md

 1. Import a midi file by adding it to your project folder

+> **NOTE:** If you run into import errors or problems with a midi file you downloaded from the internet, it's likely there is a midi event or format that isn't supported by Godot Midi.
+The best way to fix this is to import the midi file into a DAW (digital audio workstation) or similar software and re-export it.
+This should convert the midi file into a format easily readable by Godot Midi.

-2. Add a "MidiPlayer" node to your scene
+3. Add a "MidiPlayer" node to your scene

 ![image](https://github.com/nlaha/godot-midi-4.0/assets/10292944/30c15ea4-ae06-4baf-8248-c995b0a2dc2f)